Printroom closure/Minimal service

 - University house-style business cards

-Ricoh Pro 1107EX black and white multi-function device with Fiery RIP
+Black and white multi-function device with Fiery RIP

 High volume monochrome digital printer copier.
 1200dpi resolution for both scanning and printing.
 It prints at a maximum speed of 110 A4 impressions per minute.
 Features include:

 - Reduction/enlargement (25% to 400%)

 - Good greyscale reproduction

 - Automatic booklet formatting to produce A4 or A5 booklets